eguven/terraform-aws-bastion-host/README.md

 # terraform-aws-bastion-host

 Terraform module which creates a bastion host resource on AWS.
+Requires Terraform >= 0.12.

 ## Minimal Example